 The yellow line shows the walk uphill from the coast, through The Moorings, to the top of Seapark Hill.
 While a bit steep, this is a relatively simple part of the walk.

 The purple line shows a route between Seapark Hill and Seamount Road through the former Malahide golf links course (which will become a new park for Malahide – shown in green in the map).
 There are great views of Lambay island from this hidden wilderness).

 When you leave the green space, you will see a building site hoarding.
 Turn left at this hoarding.
 The route continues along the hoarding to join Seamount Road.

-As of December 2020, this route is a mud path, used to get to and from school daily by over 60 students of Malahide Community School (including students from Seapark, The Moorings, Island View, Muldowney Court and Biscayne).
+As of December 2020, this route is a mud path, used to walk to and from school daily by over 60 students of Malahide Community School (including students from Seapark, The Moorings, Island View, Muldowney Court and Biscayne).